 In partnership with Butler County Success, Lakota Local Schools and grantors, The Faith Alliance has offered this program free of charge to children with financial as well as academic need since 2015.

-In 2022, 53 struggling Lakota students completed an expanded 8-week literacy program which equipped the emerging readers with phonics and handwriting skills crucial for success in the classroom.
-Bussing, teaching staff, healthy snacks, books, blankets, lunches and a personal Chromebook for each student was provided thanks to generous donors.
+53 struggling Lakota students completed an expanded 8-week literacy program which equipped the emerging readers with phonics and handwriting skills crucial for success in the classroom.
+Busing, teaching staff, healthy snacks, books, blankets, lunches and a personal Chromebook for each student were provided thanks to generous donors.
 Four teachers, 3 Spanish speaking interns and 35 volunteers (averaging 15 a day) helped EVERY student to improve/achieve new literacy skills!

 Due to COVID-19 constraints in 2020, only 14 Lakota students registered for the program.
 However, the children who attended in 2020 benefited greatly from an adapted program.
 A tremendous response from donors enabled a special incentive in 2020 of gifting each child who attended and did the work a new Samsung Chromebook computer along with a Walmart gift card and gift basket!